Naidu lauds selfless contribution of nurses to society

 The day is also observed to appreciate the contributions of nurses to the society around the globe.

 “Let us all express our gratitude to them for their invaluable contribution in advancing the health and well-being of the people,” Naidu said.
-(AGENCIES)
+(PTI)

 Naidu lauds selfless contribution of nurses to society